How Does a Pressure Reducing Valve Work for Suction Control?

 Here's how it works:

-If the pressure exceeds the set point, the upstream pressure pushes up on the sensing diaphragm assembly.
+If the pressure exceeds the set point, the upstream pressure will push up on the sensing diaphragm assembly.

 This closes the pilot plug.
-The underneath of the motor valve diaphragm vents gas which regulates the downstream pressure.
+The underside of the motor valve diaphragm vents gas which regulates the downstream pressure.
 And this sets a constant downstream pressure.

 Because the diaphragm has a larger surface area than the plunger, the same pressure can hold the valve in a closed position.